Terms & Conditions

 Soiling is usually the result of some local condition to which the carpet has been subjected to, or maintenance, or lack of maintenance programme.
 There are several types of soiling which are quite common:

-Spillages - Whenever a spillage occurs it is important to blot as much of the liquid us as possible using a dry clean cloth or tissue.
+Spillages – Whenever a spillage occurs it is important to blot as much of the liquid up as possible using a dry clean cloth or tissue.
 Never rub the pile as this will cause distortion and possibly alter the appearance of the carpet.
 It is very important to do this immediately after the spillage occurs, failure to remove the spillage quickly could lead to the stain becoming permanent and it may not be able to be removed at a later date, even with professional assistance.

 Shampoo - if incorrectly applied, can leave sticky soap residues in the fibres which can result in the soiling reappearing quite rapidly.